rohitverma0234/React-Ecommerce/README.md

-# useReducer Hook:
+# Intl.NumberFormat() constructor
-State management using useReducer Hook:-<br/>
-InitialState = isLoading, isError, Products, featureProducts<br/>
-const [state, dispatch] = useReducer(reducer, initialState)<br/>

-state is the initialState and dispatch function calls the reducer function which will calls the action method in reducer function.
+The Intl.NumberFormat() constructor is used for formatting numbers according to the locale and formatting options provided.
+It is part of the Internationalization API, which allows for formatting of dates, times, numbers, and currencies in a locale-sensitive manner.

 # Welcome to Rohit React Ecommerce Website